20+ Football Fundraising Ideas to Score More Support

 You can create custom t-shirts, sweatshirts, and more with a graphic design service or software.
 If this is your first merchandise sale, it might be best to order a small amount of inventory initially to gauge demand and interest in the products.

-Football Fundraiser 9: Spirit night
+15. Spirit night

 Spirit nights, sometimes called percentage nights, are a great opportunity for your team to work closely with a local restaurant.
-To host one of these fundraisers, find a restaurant willing to split some of their profits from a designated night of business with your team.
+To host one of these fundraisers, find a restaurant willing to split some of its profits from a designated night of business with your team.
 Decide on a percentage of the proceeds that will benefit your team.

 Spirit nights can be very lucrative, but only if your supporters know about the opportunity.
 Have your team members leverage their social media influence to spread the word about the event.
-These posts, along with promotions on your team’s social media pages, help drive up participation.
+These posts, along with promotions on your team’s social media pages, help drive participation.

-Football Fundraiser 10: Touchdown sponsorships
+16. Touchdown sponsorships

 Give local businesses a chance to promote their products or services by sponsoring a touchdown.

 To launch this fundraiser, sell local businesses the opportunity to have their business promoted each time your team scores a touchdown.
 Create signs for these sponsors that coaches or cheerleaders hold up when your team scores.
 If your stadium has screens, create a graphic to be featured on the screen each time your players make it to the endzone.
+For inspiration, check out this graphic from Guilford Youth Football:

 What better way to show appreciation for your supporters than to provide a delicious picnic?
 Picnic fundraisers effectively get families and kids involved with your team.
+Just follow these steps:

-• Find a location.
-Look for an outdoor location with plenty of space for participants to spread out.
-Your football field or a local park are good options.
+1. Choose a location and date.
+Look for an outdoor location with plenty of space for participants to spread out, like your football field or a local park.
+Select a date and time most people are available (like a Saturday afternoon), and check the weather.

 If possible, put together a “plan B” option for the event in case of rain or other inclement weather.
 It’s best to have a backup location ready from the start rather than scrambling to figure something out the morning of the event.

-Football Fundraiser 12: Kicking challenge
+18. Kicking challenge

 This idea is similar to a kick-a-thon that a soccer team might hold.
 Have supporters compete to determine who is the best kicker.
 Set up the contest on the football field and have coaches supervise and judge the kicks.
 Have team members on hand to retrieve balls, mark the kicking distances, and record scores.

-Football Fundraiser 13: Season passes
+19. Season passes

 Purchasing tickets to each game adds up, and your team’s parents and top supporters are well aware of this.
 Put together a season pass package to help supporters save money, aiming to price the pass lower than one season of individual tickets would cost.
 To avoid losing out on regular ticket sales, sell a limited number of passes or restrict the time frame.